 Staff will coordinate with St. Tammany parish and its municipalities in order to promote policy objectives related to comprehensive smart growth planning for the region.
 At a corridor level, this coordination will be used to ensure that transportation projects are complementary to and in support of local land use planning efforts.
 RPC will also conduct outreach activities and meetings to educate parish and city governments, the public, and private industry on smart growth principles and sustainable land use development.
+Land Use data will be used to supplement scenario development for the Metropolitan Plan update.

-Coordination meetings with local planning departments; Annual report on A-2 Activities.
+Coordination meetings with local planning departments; Annual report on ST-2 Activities.

-Ongoing; Annual Report on ST-2 activities will be completed in Q1 of FFY 22.
+Ongoing; Annual Report on ST-2 activities will be completed in Q1 of FFY 23.